 Steve Saltzgiver is with Mercury Associates working with all fleet sectors focusing on process improvement, cost reduction, and optimization.
 He has managed over 50,000 assets with annual operating budgets exceeding $1.5B.
 He was VP at Coca-Cola, Republic Services and state fleet director for Utah and Georgia.
 Mr. Saltzgiver is recognized for achievements in data analysis, benchmarking, cost reductions, sustainable fleet, and telematics deployment.
 Mr. Saltzgiver is the recipient of the 2000 Honda Leadership award, 2005 NCSFA Distinguished Service Award, 2015 FTX Sustainable Fleet of the Year, Government Fleet Manager Hall of Fame inductee, and 2017 Government Fleet Legendary Achievement Award recipient.
 Saltzgiver has a CAFS with a BSBM and MAOM degrees.

-As part of the Mobility Group at Morpace, Michael works at the information and strategy development intersection of shared mobility, connected vehicle, ADAS electrification and autonomy with responsibilities centering on the future of the broad global transportation industry, including retail, commercial and fleet vehicles.
-Before coming to Morpace Michael co- founded Birmingham, MI based The Planning Edge, Inc. Prior to forming TPE, Michael was Director, Forecasting for J.D.
+As part of the Mobility Group at Escalent, Michael works at the information and strategy development intersection of shared mobility, connected vehicle, ADAS electrification and autonomy with responsibilities centering on the future of the broad global transportation industry, including retail, commercial and fleet vehicles.
+Before coming to Escalent Michael co- founded Birmingham, MI based The Planning Edge, Inc. Prior to forming TPE, Michael was Director, Forecasting for J.D.
 Power and Associates in Troy, MI.
 He holds a BA from the University at Albany – New York and a MBA from The Ohio State University.

 Rudy Six was part of the founding team at INVERS in 1995, helping to build the technology and workflows behind the original products.
 In 2002, Rudy saw the market potential of the company’s technology in North America and started INVERS Mobility Solutions.
 Since then, Rudy has worked closely with public and private sector fleets, as well as carsharing operators worldwide to improve their day-to-day operations.
 Rudy now oversees the growth and continuous development of INVERS products to better help fleet managers save costs and optimize vehicle use.